-Days 7–8: The forest around Atta Lodge is excellent for birds, but the major attraction here is the nearby Iwokrama Canopy Walkway.
+Day 6: This is our full day to explore the forest around Atta Lodge.
+The trails are excellent, but the major attraction here is the nearby Iwokrama Canopy Walkway.
 The 500-foot-long walkway has three platforms, the highest of which is about 100 feet above the ground.
 These will allow us to get great looks at a range of canopy species, many of which are difficult to see well from the forest floor.
 We’ll welcome the dawn chorus from the canopy walkway as Short-tailed Nighthawks settle in for the day, swifts take to the sky, White-throated and Channel-billed Toucans yodel, and Collared Forest-Falcons call.
-We can spend the mornings birdwatching from the middle and upper canopy on the walkway, where the flocks traveling past include Paradise Jacamar, Guianan Puffbird, Yellow-throated and Waved Woodpeckers, Todd’s and Spot-tailed Antwrens, Black-tailed and Black-crowned Tityras, and Dusky Purpletuft, or we can bird along the jungle trails, where antbird flocks can include White-plumed and Rufous-throated Antbirds, White-flanked and Long-winged Antwrens, and Cinereous and Dusky-throated Antshrikes.
-In the afternoons we’ll head out onto the trails or along the main road to further sample the forest’s diversity.
+We can spend the morning birding from the middle and upper canopy on the walkway, where the flocks traveling past include Paradise Jacamar, Guianan Puffbird, Yellow-throated and Waved Woodpeckers, Todd’s and Spot-tailed Antwrens, Black-tailed and Black-crowned Tityras, and Dusky Purpletuft, or we can bird along the jungle trails, where antbird flocks can include White-plumed and Rufous-throated Antbirds, White-flanked and Long-winged Antwrens, and Cinereous and Dusky-throated Antshrikes.
+In the afternoon we’ll head out onto the trails or along the main road to further sample the forest’s diversity.
 As daytime draws to a close, we’ll watch for Blue-cheeked Parrots, which are often found in the late afternoon near the lodge as they move toward their evening roost sites.
-Nights at Atta Rainforest Lodge.
+Before dinner, we’ll head out to the roadside to seek the rare White-winged Potoo.
+Night at Atta Rainforest Lodge.

-Day 12: Our full day will be spent birding the savannah and river around Caiman House.
-Depending on the water conditions, we’ll probably take a boat ride on a nearby oxbow lake in search of Agami and Boat-billed Herons, Crestless Curassow, Gray-cowled Wood-Rail, Sunbittern, and various kingfishers and parrots.
-Target birds in the nearby savannah include the localized Bearded Tachuri and Crested Doradito.
-In the afternoon we’ll take a drive out to any wetter areas in the savannah, hoping for marsh birds like Pinnated Bittern, Black-bellied and White-faced Whistling-Ducks and a host of other species.
-Fork-tailed Flycatchers are common in the savannah, and we’ll likely have a chance to study several raptor species including Savannah, Black-collared, and White-tailed Hawks.
+Day 10: Our full day will be spent birding the savannah and river around Caiman House.
+Depending on the water conditions, we’ll likely take a boat ride on a nearby oxbow lake in search of Agami and Boat-billed Herons, Crestless Curassow, Gray-cowled Wood-Rail, Sunbittern, and various kingfishers and parrots.
+Target birds in the nearby savannah include the localised Bearded Tachuri and Crested Doradito.
+In the afternoon we’ll take a drive out to any wetter areas in the savannah, hoping for marsh birds like Pinnated Bittern, Black-bellied and White-faced Whistling-Ducks, Jabiru, Maguari Stork, and a host of other species.
+Fork-tailed Flycatchers are common in the savannah, and we should have a chance to study several raptor species including Savannah, Black-collared, and White-tailed Hawks.
 After dinner, we’ll have an optional nighttime outing on the river.
-Black Caiman is common on this stretch of river, and we will search for several species of herons (including Capped), nightjars (including Band-tailed Nighthawk), and perhaps a Common Potoo.
+Black Caiman is common on this stretch of river, and we will search for several species of herons (including Boat-billed and Capped), nightjars (including Band-tailed Nighthawk), and perhaps a Common Potoo.
 Night at Caiman House.

 This tour is arranged by our American partner WINGS